yannhub/RollingSpiderController/README.md

 # RollingSpiderController
-Controller mobile application for Parrot RollingSpider drone
+Mobile application for controlling the Parrot RollingSpider drone

 The purpose of this project is to have new ways to control the RollingSpider drone.